What is LTC?

 Consult your insurance carrier to get the full information.

 The cost will depend on your age, daily benefit amounts, how long the benefits pay, the elimination period, inflation protection and heal rating.
 Once you purchase the policy, the policy is renewable for life.
-It cannot be canceled or changed by the insurance company for health reasons.
+It cannot cancel or changed by the insurance company for health reasons.
 They can only cancel for nonpayment of premiums.